awsdocs/aws-iot-docs/developerguide/iot-policy-actions.md

-# Policy Actions<a name="iot-policy-actions"></a>
+# AWS IoT Core Policy Actions<a name="iot-policy-actions"></a>

-The following policy actions are defined by :MQTT Policy Actions
+The following policy actions are defined by AWS IoT Core:MQTT Policy Actions

 iot:Connect
-Represents the permission to connect to the message broker\.
+Represents the permission to connect to the AWS IoT Core message broker\.
 The `iot:Connect` permission is checked every time a `CONNECT` request is sent to the broker\.
 The message broker does not allow two clients with the same client ID to stay connected at the same time\.
 After the second client connects, the broker closes the existing connection\.
 The `iot:Connect` permission can be used to ensure only authorized clients using a specific client ID can connect\.

 iot:Publish
 Represents the permission to publish on an MQTT topic\.
 This permission is checked every time a PUBLISH request is sent to the broker\.
 This can be used to allow clients to publish to specific topic patterns\.
 To grant `iot:Publish` permission, you must also grant `iot:Connect` permission\.

 iot:Receive
-Represents the permission to receive a message from \.
+Represents the permission to receive a message from AWS IoT Core\.
 The `iot:Receive` permission is checked every time a message is delivered to a client\.
 Because this permission is checked on every delivery, it can be used to revoke permissions to clients that are currently subscribed to a topic\.

 iot:Subscribe
 Represents the permission to subscribe to a topic filter\.
 This permission is checked every time a SUBSCRIBE request is sent to the broker\.
 This can be used to allow clients to subscribe to topics that match specific topic patterns\.